vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Associate different AWS Lambda functions to an API Gateway target endpoint.
 - [ ] Create different stages in API Gateway, then associate API Gateway with aws Lambda.
-- [ ] Create aliases and versions In AWS Lambda.
+- [x] Create aliases and versions In AWS Lambda.(Use Lambda versions and aliases, and configure API Gateway to invoke the alias.
+Then, simply update the alias after each deployment — no need to modify API Gateway.)
 - [ ] Tag the AWS Lambda functions with different names.

 **[⬆ Back to Top](#table-of-contents)**